Skip to main content

 Students who fail the second exam are no longer eligible to continue in the doctoral program.

-The complete research component shall consist of these sub-sections from a typical NH R01 proposal format: specific aims, significance, innovation, and approach, and preliminary data (typically from relevant literature, but could be student's own, or a mix).
-Preliminary data should be clearly designated as taken from cited literature, work from others in the lab, or the student's own work.
-A well-designed, detailed, scientifically credible experimental design with appropriate modern procedures is essential.
+The complete research strategy component shall consist of these sub-sections from a typical NIH R01 proposal format: specific aims (max.
+1-page), plus a 12-page maximum section of significance, innovation, research design and methods, and preliminary data (typically from relevant literature, but could be the student’s own data, or a mix).
+Preliminary data should be clearly designated as taken from cited literature, work from others in the lab, or the student’s own work.
+A well-designed, detailed, scientifically credible experimental design with appropriate modern procedures is essential in this 12-page research strategy description (note: specific Aims are one additional page).
 Expected technical deliverables and brief alternative approaches are also encouraged.
 Timeline table and NIH-style budget and justification components are required.
 A vertebrate animal section and co-personnel vitae are to be supplied when necessary.
 Proposals not following the prescribed formats or page limits for the R01 format will be returned.
 Students may use proposals developed for a grant writing class, but all written research proposals submitted for the exam will contain at most, one (1) currently existing technical aim taken from a currently existing research proposal.
 Remaining aims (at least one or more) must be distinctly new with sufficient original research plan development to support them and address their technical requirements.

 The complete written research proposal is assembled according to the order of the required pieces specified in the NIH table of contents document and in electronic format as a single .pdf file.
 This research proposal in electronic (single .pdf file) and (optional, by faculty agreement only) hard copy (printed) format should be distributed to the supervisory committee members at least one week before the scheduled oral exam meeting.

 Oral exam on the written research proposal.
 The student must orally defend their research proposal within a year from the date that the student was informed of his/her comprehensive exam grade.
 In the case of a conditional comprehensive exam pass, the oral exam deadline will not be extended to one year beyond the time required to comply with the comprehensive exam conditions.
 Students who do not comply with the deadline will have only one chance to pass their exam.
-The student should arrange a mutually acceptable exam date for the oral proposal defense with their committee and distribute the written proposal in hard copy (printed) format to the committee members at least one week before the scheduled oral exam meeting.
-An announcement of the exam should be posted to the department's electronic seminar mailing list at least one week before the proposal defense.
-Please contact the department's graduate coordinator about preparing this announcement with these timelines.
+The student should arrange a mutually acceptable oral exam date for the oral proposal defense with their committee and then schedule it through the department staff seminar coordinator.
+Additionally, an announcement of the oral exam should be posted to the department’s electronic seminar website and e-mailing list at least one week before the proposal defense.
+Please contact the department’s Graduate Program Coordinator about preparing this announcement with these timelines.

-On the day of the oral proposal defense, the student will first provide a detailed oral technical presentation (approximately 45 minutes duration) of the proposal.
+On the day of the oral proposal defense, the student will first provide a detailed oral technical presentation (approximately 45 minutes in duration) of the proposal.
 This presentation is open to the public.
 Following the presentation, the exam committee conducts the oral examination in a closed session with the student.
 Each committee member will question the student about the proposal and/or other scientific concepts and topics related to the broad categories listed above.
-The student's research advisor may not attend the closed portion of the oral examination.
+The student’s research advisor may observe the closed portion of the oral examination, but may not actively participate.
 There is no strict time limit on the exam, but a duration of 90 minutes in the closed session is often appropriate.
-Immediately after the oral examination, the committee will meet and evaluate the student's performance.
-Three outcomes are possible - pass, conditional pass and fail.
+Immediately after the oral examination, the committee will meet and evaluate the student’s performance.
+Three outcomes are possible – pass, conditional pass and fail.
 These outcomes are described below.
-The student must provide the official University of Utah form (Report of the Qualifying Examination for the Ph.D., Ed.D, or M.Phil.
-Degree and Recommendation for Admission to Candidacy) to the committee to report the outcome of the preliminary examination.
-The chair of the preliminary examination committee will write a letter summarizing the consensus of the committee's critique and informing the student of the outcome, and what revisions (if any) are required for any conditional pass.
+The student must provide the official Department form (Supervisory Committee Report on the Ph.D.
+Qualifying Exam) to the committee to report the outcome of the qualifying examination.
+The chair of the qualifying examination committee will write a letter summarizing the consensus of the committee’s critique and informing the student of the outcome, and what revisions (if any) are required for any conditional pass.
 This letter will also document specific reasons for a conditional pass or failure.
-The letter will be sent within one week of the examination to the student, advisor and department chair, and be filed in the student's official dossier.
+The letter will be sent within one week of the examination to the student, advisor and department chair, and be filed in the student’s official dossier.

 Students who receive a pass will advance to Ph.D. candidacy.
 No further work will be required - the student has completed the exam in full.
 The committee must unanimously agree upon a pass.